 Osteoarthritis (OA) causes pain and stiffness in joints.
-Symptoms may be helped by exercises, some physical devices and treatments, and losing weight if you are overweight.
-Paracetamol will often ease symptoms.
-Other medicines are sometimes advised.
+Symptoms may be helped by exercises, some physical devices and treatments and by losing weight if you are overweight.
+Anti-inflammatory painkillers and other medicines are sometimes advised.
 Joint replacement surgery is an option for severe cases.

 What is osteoarthritis?

 Arthritis means inflammation of the joints.
 Osteoarthritis (OA) is the most common form of arthritis in the UK.
 OA mainly affects the joint cartilage and the bone tissue next to the cartilage.

 A joint is the term for where two bones meet.
 Joints allow movement and flexibility of various parts of the body.
 The movement of the bones is caused by muscles which pull on tendons that are attached to bone.

 Cartilage is a hard, smooth tissue that covers the end of bones.
 Between the cartilage of two bones which form a joint, there is a small amount of thick fluid called synovial fluid.
 This fluid lubricates the joint, which allows smooth movement between the bones.